…for we walk by faith, not by sight…

 How Do I Fulfill My Pledge?

 Any check with your name printed on it that you place in the offering plate on Sunday or send to the Church office will be credited to your pledge.
 You may also satisfy your pledge with the transfer of stocks, bonds or other marketable securities.
 Appreciated securities are often excellent for this use, as you receive an income tax deduction for the full market value of the security and incur no tax on the capital gain.
-For more information on fulfilling you pledge, please contact our Fiscal Officer, Gib Baily, at email@example.com.
+For more information on fulfilling your pledge, please contact our Parish Administrator, Kimberly Sullivan at email@example.com

 How Much Should I Pledge?